 If flexibility is a key issue, consider searching for a one-stop commerce platform like Lightspeed Retail.
 With Lightspeed, you can set up a POS system that covers your business’s specific needs, and add on other functions or integrations whenever you need to.

-Commerce platforms range in price from next to nothing to hundreds of dollars annually.
-If your POS is a larger expense than you would like it to be, the good news is there is likely a more affordable system on the market.
+Commerce platforms range in price from next to nothing to thousands of dollars annually.
+If your POS is a larger expense than you would like it to be for what you get, the good news is there is likely a more affordable and useful system on the market.

 Determine how much you are willing to spend monthly or annually and shop around to find a system within your budget.
 You’ll also most likely save on costs if you opt for an annual subscription rather than a monthly one.

 Be aware that free POS systems might sound too good to be true.
 That’s because, in most cases, they have a lot of caveats, i.e. credit card processing, hardware, service fees and more.
-There is no such thing as a truly “free” POS system.
+There is no such thing as a truly “free” POS system, and they’re generally not built for the complex needs of multi-location businesses.

 How to switch your retail POS